karayabin/universe-snapshot/README.md

 THe **universe** is composed of **planets**, each **planet** representing a "package" containing some functionality.

-For instance, the **BabyYaml** planet allows you to parse the baby yaml files (see more here: https://github.com/karayabin/universe-snapshot/tree/master/planets/BabyYaml).
+For instance, the **BabyYaml** planet allows you to parse the baby yaml files (see more [here](https://github.com/karayabin/universe-snapshot/tree/master/planets/BabyYaml)).

 You can find all the planets here: [https://github.com/karayabin/universe-snapshot](https://github.com/karayabin/universe-snapshot).

 You can install one planet or many, it's up to you.